Codecademy/docs/content/git/concepts/cherry-pick/cherry-pick.md

 ---
-Title: 'cherry-pick'
+Title: 'Cherry Pick'
-Description: 'The cherry pick command is used to select and put individual commits from one branch to another.'
+Description: 'The cherry-pick command is used to select and put individual commits from one branch to another.'
 Subjects:
   - 'Bash/Shell'
   - 'Developer Tools'